PJ-568/WeDot-docs/src/classes/class_editordebuggersession.md

 `void` **add_session_tab** ( control: [`Control`](class_control.md) )<div id="class_editordebuggersession_method_add_session_tab"></div>

 Adds the given `control` to the debug session UI in the debugger bottom panel.
+The `control`'s node name will be used as the tab title.

 <!-- rst-class:: classref-item-separator -->